 The “No Win No Fee” accident claim was introduced to resolve this dilemma and give claimants a fair chance of obtaining the compensation due to them even if they do not have the funds to pay the upfront fees required to hire a no win no fee solicitor.

-What No Win No Fee Means
+What Is A No Win No Fee Claim

 In the case of accident claims, you will find many solicitors in the UK today who are willing to take up your case on a ‘no win no fee’ basis.
 What ‘no win no fee’ means is, if the solicitor or law firm does not win the case for you, you do not pay the solicitor’s fees.